MrPickles/dotfiles/README.md

 ## Customizing

-You can customize vim, git, tmux, and zsh for each specific machine.
+You can customize zsh, vim, tmux, and git for each specific machine.
-Just put any additional configurations in `~/.zshrc.local`, `~/.tmux.conf.local` `~/.gitconfig.local` or `~/.vimrc.local`.
+Just put any additional configurations in `~/.zshrc.local`, `~/.vimrc.local`, or `~/.tmux.conf.local`.
 Sample local configs are included in this repo.
-Custom git configurations can also be placed in `~/.gitconfig`.
+Custom git configurations can be placed in `~/.gitconfig`.
+The normal git config file is not put under version control, so it's safe to put machine-specific tokens in it.

 ## Teardown